You know losing weight would both make you feel and look better.

 Even if they could work, they just make you too obsessive about what you eat.

-Besides, who want to live their life counting calories forever?
+Besides, who wants to live their life counting calories forever?

 Luckily, there are many other options that can help you lose those love handles; or to finally fit into that dress you’d always wanted.